Genomicsplc/variantkey/README.md

     * the following 11 groups of 2 bit represent each a base of `REF` followed by `ALT`.
     * the last bit (LSB) is set to 0;

+### NOTE:

-The 64 bit VariantKey can be exported as a single 16 character hexadecimal string.
+* The 64 bit VariantKey can be exported as a single 16 character hexadecimal string.
-The `CHROM` and `POS` sections of the VariantKey are sortable.
+* The `CHROM` and `POS` sections of the VariantKey are sortable.
-The reversible encoding limit of 11 bases covers 99.64% (335,932,359 / 337,162,128) of the variants in the dbSNP GRCh37.p13.b150 VCF file.
-The remaining variants can be reversed using a lookup table.
+* The reversible encoding limit of 11 bases covers 99.64% (335,932,359 / 337,162,128) of the variants in the normalized dbSNP GRCh37.p13.b150 VCF file.
+The remaining 1,229,769 variants can be reversed using a lookup table.
+* The normalized dbSNP GRCh37.p13.b150 VCF file contains only 825 variants with nucleotides other than ACGT.

 ## Input values